dickinson-comp130-01-fa2023/comp130-web/resources/index.md

 * Here is a link to the crosswords file mentioned in the textbook:
   - [https://www.gutenberg.org/files/3201/files/CROSSWD.TXT](https://www.gutenberg.org/files/3201/files/CROSSWD.TXT)
+  - We won't use the crosswords file in class, but you can use it to understand the textbook properly and do the optional textbook exercises.
 * Here is a file containing two poems that we will use in class:
   - [two-poems.txt](class29/two-poems.txt)
 * In class we will work on tasks such as: